 We also didn’t miss the 100x ‘Space Zoom’ gimmick from the S20 Ultra, which Samsung has dropped here.
 It was a neat party trick, but anything beyond a 50x zoom was often unusable depending on the lighting conditions.
 Also dialed back: the marginally better S20 Ultra 40MP selfies (offering finer detail when cropping in on photos).
 They’re 10MP on the Note 20 Ultra, but the file sizes and the front camera punch hole are both smaller.
 Trade-offs.

 Samsung wants you to think that the Note 20 Ultra has it all, and it kind of does if you’re okay with its lack of truly fast 45W charging and the lack of a standard 3.5mm headphone jack.
-Without Android complete with Google services on the Huawei P40 Pro, Samsung stands alone when it comes to pushing camera phones to the next level while still ensuring that you can easily check your Gmail; although of course, that may change when the iPhone 12 and Google Pixel 5 launch.
+Without Android complete with Google services on the Huawei P40 Pro, Samsung stands alone when it comes to pushing Android camera phones to the next level while still ensuring that you can easily check your Gmail; although of course, the iPhone 12 range makes for a strong iOS alternative.

 Going back to the question we posed at the start of this review: do you really need Samsung’s ‘everything phone’?
 If you don’t need it all – the S Pen, the 5x optical zoom, and the souped-up chipset – then the more conservatively priced Galaxy S20 Plus does 3x zoom sans a stylus.
-But if you do need it all, and money is no object, then do buy the Note 20 Ultra – or wait for the truly cutting-edge foldable Galaxy Z Fold 2.
+But if you do need it all, and money is no object, then do buy the Note 20 Ultra – or the similarly high-end Samsung Galaxy S21 Ultra.

 Either way, Samsung will lend you an S Pen to sign it all away.